Villa d'Este

-The Villa d'Este is a 16th-century villa in Tivoli, near Rome, famous for its terraced hillside Italian Renaissance garden and especially for its profusion of fountains.
-It is now an Italian state museum, and is listed as a UNESCO World Heritage Site.
+The Villa d'Este is a 16th-century villa in Tivoli, near Rome.
+It is a masterpiece of Italian architecture and garden design, famous for its terraced hillside Italian Renaissance garden and the ingenuity of its architectural features (fountains, ornamental basins, ceilings, etc.), it is an incomparable example of a 16th-century Italian garden, which later had a huge influence on landscape design in Europe.
+It is now an Italian state museum, and is listed as a UNESCO World Heritage Site since 2001.

 History

 The Villa was commissioned by Cardinal Ippolito II d'Este (1509–1572), second son of Alfonso I d'Este, the Duke of Ferrara and grandson of Pope Alexander VI through his mother Lucrezia Borgia.
 The Este family had been lords of Ferrara since 1393, and were famous as patrons of the arts and of the humanist scholars of the Renaissance.
 As a second son, Ippolito was destined for a career in the church; he was named archbishop of Milan when he was only ten years old.
 At the age of 27, he was sent to the French court, where he became an advisor to the French King, Francis I, and in 1540 became a member of the King's Private Council.
 At the age of thirty, at the request of the King, Pope Paul III made d'Este a cardinal.
 Thanks to his ecclesiastical and royal connections, he became one of the wealthiest cardinals of the time, with an annual income estimated at 120,000 scudi.
 He was a lavish patron of the arts, supporting among others the sculptor Benvenuto Cellini, the musician Pierluigi da Palestrina and the poet Torquato Tasso.
 While his income was enormous, he was always in debt.
 The new French King, Henry II, sent him as an envoy to Rome, where he played a major role in the social and political life of the city.
 He appeared destined to become Pope and used all of his money and influence toward that goal, but at the time of the Reformation and the Council of Trent, his extravagant style of life worked against him.
 His first candidacy for the papal position, in 1549, with the support of the French King, was blocked by the Habsburg Emperor.
 D'Este promptly withdrew his own candidacy, endorsed the Habsburg candidate, and was rewarded by the College of Cardinals on December 3, 1549, with the lifetime position of Governor of Tivoli.
 This new title suited d'Este, because he was already a passionate collector of antiquities, and it gave him jurisdiction over the site of Hadrian's villa and other sites just being excavated.
 He did not give up his ambition to become Pope.
 He was five times a candidate for Pope, but was never selected.